GreenBuildingRegistry/dubplate/README.md

 ### Dubplate?
 Wikipedia:

-**"A dubplate is an acetate disc – usually 10 inches in diameter – used in mastering studios for quality control and test recordings before proceeding with the final master, and subsequent pressing of the record to be mass-produced on vinyl."**"
+*"A dubplate is an acetate disc – usually 10 inches in diameter – used in mastering studios for quality control and test recordings before proceeding with the final master, and subsequent pressing of the record to be mass-produced on vinyl."*

 Dubplates play an important part in Jamaican Reggae soundsystem culture, and other musical genres influenced by it.
 The term is used to refer to the acetate